-Our journey to Ales Stenar ( Ale´s Stones) starts in the nearby village of Kåseberga.
-Long into the past, Kåseberga was a fisherman village.
-Today´s Kåseberga is a charming place with restaurants, shops and art galleries settled in traditionally built small-town houses.
+Our journey to Ales Stenar (Ale´s Stones) starts in the nearby village of Kåseberga.
+Long into the past, Kåseberga was a fisherman village, today, it is a charming port with restaurants, shops and art galleries settled in traditionally built small houses.

 Leaving the village, we climb the Kåsehuvud hill, towards the SW part of the coast.
 It is not a long climb, and not even too steep, the path is well done.
 With us, a jolly bunch of people.
 It looks like they gathered from all over the world.
 It is the pupils from Ystad´s school for foreigners, on a collective trip to Ales Stenar.